Courses

 Bunny Basecamp

-Pilot version launching August 2025
+Pilot version launching October 2025

 This course is ideal for new owners, curious owners, teenagers* and non-clinical veterinary staff.
 This will introduce you to :

-Nutrition and husbandry and health
+Nutrition, husbandry and health

-- the principles of infection control in sickness and in health
+- the principles of infection control in sickness and in health.

-Common illness and emergencies
+Common illnesses and emergencies

 what do we commonly see in the vet clinic?

-- ... and how you can help to prevent them
+- ... and how you can help to prevent them.

 Introduction to first principles of first aid